kevinmilleryo/guitar-shop/README.md

     Added validation logic to AddProductController (lines 54-58).

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+    Added unit tests for maximum and minimum fields in PartTest class (lines 160-178)

 J.  Remove the class files for any unused validators in order to clean your code.